hyperagon/hexano/README.md

 - Let's you pick different kinds of Wave
 - Records the output into a *WAV* file
 - Replays what was recorded like a piano roll
+- Can Import and Export the melody to a *JSON* file

 ### Examples ([emoji from here](https://getemoji.com/#symbols))
 - [Keyboard Cat](https://www.youtube.com/watch?v=J---aiyznGQ) 🔴🟢🟣🟢🔴🟢🟣🟢...
 (C-E-G...)